FREQUENTLY ASKED QUESTIONS

 HOW DOES THE BUSINESS STRUCTURE WORK BETWEEN PARTIES INVOLVED?

 All the operating contracts have already been agreed as part of the agreements made prior to acquiring a stake in each SPV.
-They are on terms the current HCES directors consider reasonable comparing them to contracts made on other sites.
-The fee for the operating contract is a % of revenue generated from the site.
+They are on terms the current Highland CES directors consider reasonable comparing them to contracts made on other sites.
+The fee for the operating contract is typically a % of revenue generated from the site.
 This also provides extra protection if there is a year of lower generation and income, for instance due to a serious drought.
 Energy4All have an agreement to provide administration and accounting services to each SPV for the duration of the project.

 E4A has a long-standing relationship with HECO and have worked with HECO on prior projects.
 Technical and legal due diligence has been undertaken by Energy4All and by reputable consultants.